🇮🇳 National News

 | Advisory Support | Technology and Policy Expert Committee (TPEC) |

-- Approach: Whole-of-Government — ensures alignment among ministries, regulators, and institutions to build a coherent national AI governance framework.
+- Approach: Whole-of-Government — ensures alignment among ministries, regulators, and institutions for a coherent national AI governance framework.

-- Objective: To ensure AI is not concentrated in a handful of firms; development aligned with Viksit Bharat 2047 and ‘AI for All’.
+- Objective: Ensure AI development is not concentrated in a handful of firms; aligned with Viksit Bharat 2047 and ‘AI for All’ vision.

-- India AI Governance Guidelines: Released during AI Impact Summit 2026 held at Bharat Mandapam, New Delhi (19–20 February 2026); anchored in seven Sutras including Trust, Innovation, Accountability, and Sustainability.
+- India AI Governance Guidelines: Released during the AI Impact Summit 2026 (held at Bharat Mandapam, New Delhi, 19–20 February 2026); anchored in seven Sutras including Trust, Innovation, Accountability, and Sustainability.

-- Advisory body: TPEC (Technology and Policy Expert Committee) provides inputs on global trends, risks, and regulatory needs to AIGEG.
+- TPEC: Technology and Policy Expert Committee — provides inputs on global AI trends, risks, and regulatory needs.

-AIGEG = AI Governance and Economic Group; under MeitY; apex inter-ministerial body for AI governance.
-Chairperson: MeitY Minister.
-Advisory: TPEC.
+AIGEG = AI Governance and Economic Group; constituted under MeitY; apex inter-ministerial body for AI governance.
+Chairperson: Minister of Electronics & IT.
+Vice-Chairperson: MoS Electronics & IT.
+Advisory body: TPEC.
+India AI Governance Guidelines released at AI Impact Summit 2026, Bharat Mandapam, New Delhi.
+Framework based on 7 Sutras including Trust, Innovation, Accountability, Sustainability.
 Approach: Whole-of-Government.
-Guidelines released at AI Impact Summit 2026, Bharat Mandapam, New Delhi.
-Framework: 7 Sutras including Trust, Innovation, Accountability, Sustainability.
-Goal: Viksit Bharat 2047; ‘AI for All’.
+Aligned with Viksit Bharat 2047 and ‘AI for All’.

 India’s patent filings touched a record high of 1,43,729 in FY 2025-26, marking a rise of 30.2% compared to 1,10,375 in FY 2024-25, as announced by Union Commerce and Industry Minister Piyush Goyal.
 India has now emerged as the world’s 6th largest patent filer.